 Why create an AJAX handler class?

-actions and running your code inline.
+When using WordPress AJAX, the standard approach involves hooking into wp_ajax_* or wp_ajax_nopriv_* actions and running your code inline.
 That works, but it’s not scalable — especially if you need to handle multiple AJAX requests.

 A class-based handler offers: